 Additional Include Directories: If you need to include third-party header files, add the directory containing them here.
 Note that the Boost C++ library (not all modules) is made available by default.

 Warning Level: We prefer Level4.
-Choose
+Choose inherit from parent or project defaults.

 C/C++ > Optimization